Harry Edward Greenwell: Murders

 On February 21, 1987, Greenwell sexually assaulted and shot 41-year-old Vicki Lucille Heath, at the Super 8 Motel in Elizabethtown, Kentucky.
 The motel lobby showed signs of a fight, with a telephone being uprooted from the wall.
 Her body was later found by the police behind a trash dumpster in the parking lot of the motel.

 On March 3, 1989, Greenwell killed two hotel clerks along the I-65 corridor.
-24-year-old Margaret Mary "Peggy" Gill, a night auditor at the Merrillville, Indiana Days Inn, was sexually assaulted and shot twice in the head, and her body was dumped in a back hallway. $179 was taken from the motel.
-Four hours later, Greenwell sexually assaulted and shot 34-year-old Jeanne Gilbert, a part-time auditor at the Remington, Indiana Days Inn.
+24-year-old Margaret Mary "Peggy" Gill, a night auditor at the Days Inn in Merrillville, Indiana, was sexually assaulted and shot twice in the head, and her body was dumped in a back hallway. $179 was taken from the motel.
+Four hours later, Greenwell sexually assaulted and shot 34-year-old Jeanne Gilbert, a part-time auditor at the Days Inn in Remington, Indiana.
 Her body was found near the roadway, in the early morning by a passing motorist. $247 was taken from the motel.
 Greenwell shot both women with the same .22 caliber handgun.

-On January 2, 1990, Greenwell attacked a 21-year-old hotel clerk at the Columbus, Indiana Days Inn.
+On January 2, 1990, Greenwell attacked a 21-year-old hotel clerk at the Days Inn in Columbus, Indiana.
 The victim, who survived the attack, was working the night shift when Greenwell sexually assaulted, stabbed, and robbed her.
 She was able to describe her attacker and a composite drawing of the suspected was produced.
 DNA evidence linked the attack to the 1989 murders.

 In 1991, Greenwell sexually assaulted and stabbed another woman in Rochester, Minnesota.
 She survived and gave a similar description of the assailant, noting his flannel shirt and jeans, as well as bearing a lazy eye.
 This case was officially linked to the others via DNA analysis in 2013.
 It is the only known attack that occurred along Interstate 90.